mspnp/aks-baseline/readme.md

 ## Steps

 - Please check the script variables at the beginning and then execute.
 The script is going to deploy all the template and Principal needed.
+  This script might take about 20 minutes

 `deploy.sh`